 Technical Standards for Admission, Continuation, and Graduation

-Individuals admitted to the University of Mary Hardin-Baylor Physician Assistant program must possess the physical and mental capabilities to complete the entire curriculum to graduate and achieve a Master’s of Science degree.
+Individuals admitted to the University of Mary Hardin-Baylor MSPA program must possess the physical and mental capabilities to complete the entire curriculum to graduate and achieve a Master’s of Science degree.
 This curriculum requires demonstrated proficiency in a variety of cognitive, problem-solving, manipulative, communicative, and interpersonal skills.
-The following is a list of technical standards that specify the attributes and behaviors considered essential for successful completion of UMHB PA training.
+The following is a list of technical standards that specify the attributes and behaviors considered essential for successful completion of UMHB MSPA training.
 Student must have the physical and emotional stamina and capacity to function in a competent manner in the classroom, laboratory, and clinical setting.
 These settings may include heavy workloads, long hours, and stressful situations.
-The following list of skills is illustrative and does not represent an all-inclusive listing of the functions to be a successful UMHB PA student.
+The following list of skills is illustrative and does not represent an all-inclusive listing of the functions to be a successful UMHB MSPA student.

 To include functional use of vision, hearing, olfaction, and tactile sensations sufficient to perceive all information during educational delivery and evaluation and treatment of patients.